2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/R3volutionDaddy/status/1297979906626789376

-### Police throw stun grenade at independent journalist | August 24th
+### Police throw stun grenade at independent journalist | August 23rd

-An independent journalist films police from the sidewalk as they emerge from a building.
+An independent journalist films police from the sidewalk as they emerge from the North Precinct.
 A projectile is seen flying towards her and explodes before it lands.
 She does not appear to be standing near any other members of the press or protesters.

 tags: journalist, less-lethal, stun-grenade

 id: or-portland-322

-geolocation:
+geolocation: 45.5618067,-122.6613015

 **Links**